bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 73°
-- Partly Cloudy
+- Clear
 - 72% humidity
-- 7 mph wind
+- 6 mph wind
-- 41% cloud cover
+- 1% cloud cover
 - 38 AQI 🟩
 - 1.68 inches of rain in the past 24 hours